The KW Campus is located at 835 King Street West in Kitchener.

 Melissa Dennison: helping bring the future of care to Grand River Hospital

 December 3, 2018For much of her career, Melissa Dennison has acted as a bridge… using her experience in supporting hospital care to improve information technology.
-She is making good use of that experience as GRH evolves its clinical systems in partnership with St. Mary's General Hospital.
+She is making good use of that experience as WRHN evolves its clinical systems in partnership with St. Mary's General Hospital.

 GRH scores better than Canadian average and in top quarter of Ontario peers in new national report card